hammerheim-game/hammerheim-rules/5-warbands.md

 and, after the Captain, they get the pick of any equipment and loot.
 Profile M WS BS S T W I A Ld
 4 4 3 3 3 1 3 1 7
-Weapons/Armour: Champions may be equipped with weapons and armour chosen from the Mercenary Equipment list.
+Weapons/Armor: Champions may be equipped with weapons and armor chosen from the Mercenary Equipment list.
 Skills: The Reikland Champions may choose from Combat, Shooting, &, Strength, the Middenheim Champions may